MrPlumbum82/my_dotfiles/README.md

   - git signify color change, red/green
   - coc linting color changes
   - get used to your current setup and tweak it to your liking
+    - find a commenting plugin
+    - learn to use coc and see the errors messages

   - document everything
     - things to install